-Must be filed before you solicit or receive any contributions or before making expenditures of personal funds on behalf of your candidacy.
-File with the filing officer who will receive your original campaign disclosure statements.
+Before you solicit or receive any contributions or make expenditures of personal funds on behalf of your candidacy, you must file this with the filing officer who will receive your original campaign disclosure statements.

 Form 410 - Statement of Organization

 Form 410 is used when organizing a campaign committee and must be filed within 10 days of receiving \$1,000 in contributions.
 The form includes a space to indicate the campaign's bank account information.
 File the original and one copy with the Secretary of State's Political Reform Division and a copy with the County Clerk.
 Note: Form 502 is no longer required.